jmegs/static-starter/README.md

     # or npm start
     ```

-3. When you're done, build the project into dist/ and deploy it somewhere awesome.
+3. When you're done, build the project and deploy `dist/` somewhere awesome.
+I like [Netlify] and Zeit's [Now].

     ```sh
     yarn build